DFE-Digital/manage-free-schools-projects/Dfe.ManageFreeSchoolProjects/Dfe.ManageFreeSchoolProjects.CypressTests/README.md

 ### Test linting

-We have set up [eslint](https://eslint.org) on the Cypress tests to encourage code quality.
+We have set up [eslint](https://eslint.org) and [prettier](https://prettier.io/) on the Cypress tests to encourage code quality.
 This can be run by using the script `npm run lint`

-Currently, all rules are set to warnings rather than errors.
-We will be looking to move these to errors long-term.
+-   Prettier will format all code files
+-   Eslint checks will run

+All the default rules have been setup

 ### Security testing with ZAP